renderorange/weather-api/README.txt

     /usr/local/src/bcm2835-1.56 # make check
     /usr/local/src/bcm2835-1.56 # make install

-If you receive the following error when running the api through nodejs:
+If you receive the following error when running the API through nodejs:

     bcm2835_init: Unable to open /dev/gpiomem: Permission denied

-You're probably running the api as an un-privileged user (you should be), which isn't the 'pi' user.
+You're probably running the API as an un-privileged user (you should be), which isn't the 'pi' user.
 You will need to add the user to the gpio group so it can access gpiomem (replace apiuser with the user you're running nodejs as).

     # adduser apiuser gpio